basdirks/dragonfly/README.md

 }
 ```

 High-level parsers do not concern themselves with EOF.
-This is handled in
+Parsers like `char` and
-parsers like `char` and `literal`.
+`literal` already handle EOF.

 ```rust
 // Not this: